EmperorJack/mixxx-pi-config/README.md

 - Set waveform type to RGB, frame rate to 45, default zoom level to 14.3%

+### The mixxx.cfg file

+- The latest state of the mixxx software (including preferences & skin settings) is stored in the `mixxx.cfg` file (e.g: found at `.mixxx/mixxx.cfg`)
+- When upgrading your image in future, make sure to copy this file from your previous image to save time setting up mixxx again
+- For your convience, a default `mixxx.cfg` file can be placed in the root directory (e.g: `~/mixxx.cfg`), then, you can reset the current `mixxx.cfg` back to this file by pressing the `RESET CONFIG` button in the menu bar

 ## Acknowledgements

 - Fayaaz: https://github.com/fayaaz/mixxx-pi-gen for image and base i3 config